Updated: 4 days ago

 Characteristics of an Ideal Lightning Arrester

 The current through the lightning arrester should be minimum during normal operating condition.
-The lightning arrester should have high impedance for power frequency.
+It should have high impedance for power frequency.

-The current must pass through the lightning arrester when there is surges, transients or lightning voltage.
+The current must pass through it when there is surges, transients or lightning voltage.

-The lightning arrester must have capacity to handle the discharge current during abnormal condition,without getting damaged.
+It must have capacity to handle the discharge current during abnormal condition without being damage.